ffdev-info/searching-for-a-signature/episodes/011-advanced.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Much of this effort is researching files and writing a signature but another chunk of effort is testing, calibration, and documentation.
+- Much of this effort is researching files and writing a signature but another big part is testing, calibration, AND documentation.

 ::::::::::::::::::::::::::::::::::::::::::::::::